 Shopping for a cause: Sweet Repeats Consignment Co. partners with Okanagan College Foundation to support students

 Sweet Repeats Consignments Co., in a donation partnership with Okanagan College Foundation, invites students and the community to two days of shopping for a purpose.
-On October 24 and 25, the Kelowna campus will transform into a boutique pop-up featuring previous donations from Sweet Repeats, a local Women’s Consignment clothing store.
+On October 24 and 25, the Kelowna campus will transform into a boutique pop-up featuring previous donations from Sweet Repeats, a local Women’s Consignment clothing store in Kelowna.

 All proceeds from the event will be donated to Okanagan College Foundation to support student bursaries.